justjev/BoringBananasCompany/README.md

 3.create asset classes, examples would be eyes, mouths, skintones, shirts. always export them as transparent pngs at 1000x1000.

-4.Generate your art, open jupyter notebook, and the python file in the root. edit asset names and make sure they match folder and file structure. will need to update this with how to layout file structure, and names butshould be self explanetory
+4.Generate your art, open jupyter notebook, and the python file in the root. edit asset names and make sure they match folder and file structure. will need to update this with how to layout file structure, and names butshould be self explanetory. make sure you are exporting as jpg. this keeps the file size down without introducting artifacts

 4.use ipfs command line to generate hashs of all image files